Marvel Cinematic Universe: Phase Three: Avengers: Infinity War (2018)

 The Avengers join forces with the Guardians of the Galaxy to try to stop Thanos from collecting all of the Infinity Stones.

 The film was announced in October 2014 as Avengers: Infinity War – Part 1.
 In April 2015, Marvel announced that Anthony and Joe Russo would direct the film and in May, that Christopher Markus and Stephen McFeely would write the screenplay.
 In July 2016, Marvel revealed the title would be shortened to simply Avengers: Infinity War.
 Josh Brolin reprises his role as Thanos, and is part of an ensemble cast featuring many actors who have appeared in other MCU films.
-Filming for Infinity War began in January 2017 in Atlanta, and lasted until July 2017.
+Filming for Infinity War began in January 2017 in Atlanta, and lasted until that July.
 Additional filming also took place in Scotland.
 Avengers: Infinity War premiered in Los Angeles on April 23, 2018.
-It was released worldwide on April 27, 2018, with a few debuts beginning as early as April 25 in a handful of countries.
+It was released worldwide on April 27, with a few debuts beginning as early as April 25 in some countries.

-The film is set two years after the events of Captain America: Civil War.
-Marvel had been planting the seeds for Infinity War since their early films, by introducing the Infinity Stones as MacGuffins: the Tesseract / Space Stone in Captain America: The First Avenger (2011), Loki's Scepter / Mind Stone in The Avengers, the Aether / Reality Stone in Thor: The Dark World, the Orb / Power Stone in Guardians of the Galaxy, and the Eye of Agamotto / Time Stone in Doctor Strange.
-Additionally, Thanos is shown holding an empty Infinity Gauntlet in Avengers: Age of Ultron.
+The film is set two years after the events of Civil War.
+Marvel had been planting the seeds for Infinity War since their early films, by introducing the Infinity Stones as MacGuffins: the Tesseract / Space Stone in Captain America: The First Avenger (2011), Loki's Scepter / Mind Stone in The Avengers, the Aether / Reality Stone in The Dark World, the Orb / Power Stone in Guardians of the Galaxy, and the Eye of Agamotto / Time Stone in Doctor Strange.
+Additionally, Thanos is shown holding an empty Infinity Gauntlet in Age of Ultron.
 The Red Skull from The First Avenger appears in the film, played by Ross Marquand instead of Hugo Weaving, and is the keeper of the final Infinity Stone, the Soul Stone.
-The post-credits scene features Nick Fury transmitting a distress signal on a device, which has the insignia of Captain Marvel.
+The post-credits scene features Nick Fury transmitting a distress signal on a device that has the insignia of Captain Marvel.